UPPMAX/programming_formalisms_intro/doc/intro.md

 @enduml

 ```
+#### Object orientation (OO) in some programming languages
+- OO (built-in classes)
+  - C++
+  - Java
+  - Python
+  - Julia
+- OO features
+  - Fortran 2003-
+  - MATLAB
+  - Perl
+  - PHP
+- OO object-based (but not class-based)
+  - Javascript

 #### Functional programming

   - more classical as it is more focused on the algorithms
   - keys are functions
   - modules: a way to gather functions with similar functionality
+  - also to some extent info-hiding mindset

 ```{admonition} To sum up